scionproto/scion/doc/PathPolicy.md

 ### ACL

 The ACL can be used to white- and blacklist ISDs, ASes and IFs.
 The first match wins and an explicit default action needs to be supplied.
+If the `acl` attribute is not used as part of a policy, by default everything is whitelisted.

-The following is an example for allowing all interfaces in ASes _1-ff00:0:133_ and _1-ff00:0:120_, but denying all other interfaces in ISD _1_.
+The following is an example for allowing all interfaces in ASes _1-ff00:0:133_ and _1-ff00:0:120_, but denying all other ASes in ISD _1_.
 The last entry makes sure that any other ISD is allowed.

 ```
 - policy:
   acl:
-  - '+ 1-ff00:0:133#0'
+  - '+ 1-ff00:0:133'
-  - '+ 1-ff00:0:120#0'
+  - '+ 1-ff00:0:120'
-  - '- 1-0#0'
+  - '- 1'
   - '+'
 ```

 ### Sequence

 The sequence is a string of space separated IFPs.
 The [operators](#Operators) can be used for advanced interface sequences.

 The following example specifies a path from any interface in AS _1-ff00:0:133_ to two subsequent interfaces in AS _1-ff00:0:120_, then there are two explicit wildcards each matching any interface